haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 characters to code points (basically, integers), but how would you serialise lists of integers to bytes?
 The simplest encoding is just allocate 32 bits (4 bytes) per code point, and write them one by one.
 This is UTF-32.
-Its main benefit is that since all code points take the same size, so you can still index characters in a constant time.
+Its main benefit is that since all code points take the same size, you can still index characters in a constant time.
-However, memory requirements are 4x comparing to ASCII, and in a world of ASCII and UCS-2 there was little appetite to embrace one more, completely new encoding.
+However, memory requirements are 4x comparing to ASCII, and in a world of ASCII and UCS-2 there was little appetite to embrace one more incompatible encoding.

 Next option on the list is to encode some code points as 2 bytes and some others, less lucky ones, as 4 bytes.
 This is UTF-16.
 This encoding allowed to retain a decent